Skip to content

 • Skipping the action attribute.
 A form without method and action only works with JS — the progressive-enhancement guarantee breaks.
 Always emit the attributes; the :on-submit interceptor is purely additive.

 • Validating only on the client.
 Client validation is for UX; the server is the authority.
-Re-running the schema check in the action handler (via :spec on reg-event-fx) is mandatory — never trust the POST body.
+Re-running the schema check in the action handler (via :schema on reg-event) is mandatory — never trust the POST body.

 • Reading the CSRF token from a hardcoded value or a query string.
-Sessions rotate tokens; cofx-binding via :rf.csrf/active-token is the single source of truth.
+Sessions rotate tokens; cofx-binding via the app-owned :app.csrf/active-token is the single source of truth.
 Apps that put the token in a URL leak it to referrer logs.

 • Using 302 Found for POST success.
 Some clients re-POST on 302; the canonical POST-redirect-GET status is 303 See Other.
 The :rf.server/redirect fx defaults to 302 for GET-side redirects (per 011 §Standard fx); apps MUST explicitly set :status 303 for post-action redirects.